maxxiimo/the-front-end-manifesto/foundation-markup.md

 The Application Layout
 ----------------------

-As a front end person, sometimes called an Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
+As a front end person, oftentimes taking the role of Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.
 In this role when speaking about "layout" I might say something like, "Wow!
 That's a great layout," or "I don't like the layout of this site, it's too confusing, maybe you should move this over there."

 When I switch hats, as a front end coder I look at layout as the Rails view framework in which all of my front-end code lives and interacts with the outside world via different browsers and devices.
 In other words it's what a desktop or mobile browser takes and turns into something visual that an end user can understand and interact with, i.e. consume.